Skip to content

 Binary Greedy Mesher

-Like the cubic surface mesher this is creating a "Minecraft-style" lock, too.
+Like the cubic surface mesher this is creating a "Minecraft-style" look, too.

 Greedy Texture Mesher